-Pediatric interns: August and January Neuropsych and PAT interns: September and February IDD interns: October and March ATT interns: November and April Child Clinical interns: December and May
+Pediatric interns: August and January

+Neuropsych and PAT interns: September and February

+IDD interns: October and March

+ATT interns: November and April

+Child Clinical interns: December and May

-Minimum clinical expectations for each training track are delineated in Appendix 2 of this handbook.
+Minimum clinical expectations for each training track are delineated in Appendix 2.0 of this handbook.
 Overall, interns should aim for spending an average of 12 hours each week in direct patient contact.
-This time is broken down into time for assessments, therapy, and consultation.
+This time is broken down into time for assessments, therapy, and consultation and includes time spent shadowing and co-treating.